ManWithA1000Names/Mark/README.md

 - [x] Error Handling
 - [x] Refactor & Optimize
 - [ ] Test behavior when the watcher fails.
+- [ ] fork the markdown rust crate and optimize it for this specific use case.

 ### Both